 h.
 Translation deadline

-You want your translations back asap and that's only normal.
+You want your translations back asap, as a legitimate expectation.
 Setting a deadline is always preferable, as for any production project.
-Be realistic, yet.
+Be realistic about that, yet.
 Quality takes time.
-Your deadline should be in line with the text volume to translate, but also with the degree of difficulty and the translation type.
-In proportion, it takes more time to transcreate LinkedIn posts than to translate a smartphone user guide.
+Your deadline should be in line with the text volume to translate, the degree of difficulty, and the translation type.
+In proportion, it takes more time to transcreate LinkedIn posts than translate a smartphone user guide.

 i.
 Contact person

 Good translators ask questions.
 They want to be sure they fully understand the source content before getting to work.
 They want to remove doubts.
 They want to get the right terminology.
-So, they need a knowledgeable contact person within your organization who will be able to give fast and accurate replies.
+So, they need within your organization a knowledgeable contact person able to give fast and accurate replies.

 j.
 Reference material for the translation

 Don’t ask translators to reinvent the wheel – if at least the wheel already exists.
-Give them reference material such as previous publications, web pages url’s, pictures and drawings of what the content is about.
+Give them reference material such as previous publications, web page URLs, pictures, and drawings related to the content.
 Do that not only in the source language but also in the target ones, if available.
-It will mean for translators a dependable source of inspiration, including background information, terminology, slogans and much more!
+It will provide translators with a dependable source of inspiration, including background information, terminology, slogans, and much more!

 Extra piece of advice to obtain quality translations

-Do you assign translation jobs on a regular basis?
-Make your life easier and create a form with all the briefing items listed above.
+Do you assign translation jobs regularly?
+Make your life easier, and create a form with all the briefing items listed above.
 Listing instructions for your translators will then be more efficient and more complete every time.

 3. Include translation proofreading in the process

 No one knows your products or services better than yourself and your colleagues.
 Translators will never be able to reach the same level of inside knowledge.
-Proofreading is a good way though to fill the possible knowledge gap between people in your organization and external translators.
+Proofreading is the right method to fill the possible knowledge gap between people in your organization and external translators.
 Identify within your company native speakers for each of the target languages and ask them to proofread the received translations.
 Of course, those colleagues should be knowledgeable about the translation topic.
-Direct contact between proofreader and translator will help accelerating and optimizing the process.
-It will also reinforce commitment of both proofreaders and translators.
+Direct contact between proofreader and translator will help to accelerate and optimize the process.
+It will also reinforce the commitment of both proofreaders and translators.